Oil Refining Market Size and Share

 Geography Analysis

 Asia-Pacific’s refining complex expansion underpins its leadership.
 CNOOC’s USD 2.74 billion Ningbo upgrade lifted crude runs to 240,000 bpd, adding polypropylene units to meet domestic plastics demand.
 India’s planned capacity builds worth INR 1.9-2.2 lakh crore support sustained supply as consumption expands at 4% CAGR.
-Southeast Asia sees new projects in Vietnam and Indonesia to reduce product import dependence, while Japan and South Korea focus on high-efficiency operations and technology exports.
+Southeast Asia is seeing new projects in Vietnam and Indonesia aimed at reducing product import dependence, while Japan and South Korea are focusing on high-efficiency operations and technology exports.
 The region’s integrated models and government backing continue to enlarge the oil refining market.

 Europe experiences the fastest structural change.
 TotalEnergies converts Grandpuits to a renewable platform, while Shell repurposes Wesseling, removing conventional capacity yet adding sustainable aviation and base-oil output.
-Carbon pricing raises operating costs for heavy-fuel streams, incentivizing conversion units and hydrogen integration.
+Carbon pricing increases operating costs for heavy-fuel streams, incentivizing the conversion of units and the integration of hydrogen.
 Supply tightness from closures increases imports from the Middle East and the United States, elevating trans-Atlantic trade and reinforcing competitiveness gaps among surviving plants within the oil refining market.

 Oil Refining Market CAGR (%), Growth Rate by Region